Monpazier

 Monpazier ([mɔ̃pazje]; Montpasièr) is a commune in the Dordogne department in Nouvelle-Aquitaine, southwest France, located 40 kilometres from Bergerac Airport.
-It is a member of the Les Plus Beaux Villages de France ("The most beautiful villages of France") association.
+It is a member of the Les Plus Beaux Villages de France ("The most beautiful villages of France") association, and in 2019 obtained the designation Ville et Metiers d'Art, thanks to the many artisans working in the village.

+From 1790 to 2015, Monpazier was the capital of the canton of Monpazier.

 History

 Monpazier is a 13th-century bastide town founded in 1285 by King Edward I of England, who was also Duke of Gascony.
 It was created by an act of paréage, whereby the lord of Biron supplied the land, Edward the authority and permission, with any profits from taxes or commercial activity split between the two.
 Like other bastides, it was constructed using a grid pattern, with a square at its centre, one end of which contains an open market hall.
 One of the best preserved, it contains many original features.

 Attractions and events

 The parish church of Monpazier is St. Dominique, built from the 13th through the 16th centuries.
 The church was built in a rectangular parcel and adjoins with a corner of the marketplace.
 The apse was added in the fifteenth century and the choir was believed to have been completed in 1506.

 The town includes a four-star hotel named after its founder, the Hôtel Edward Premier.